 Archive for Destination Weddings

 1.)
 Keep it small!
 An elopement should be either just the two of you, the officiant and the person(s) documenting the occasion.
 If you do want to have a few friends/family present I would highly suggest keeping the guest list to 10 or less.
-You can have up to 50 guests, but having that mean guests at this location is very difficult.
+You can have up to 50 guests, but having that many guests at this location is very difficult.
 It’s very hard to coordinate large groups of people especially at a location where you can not reserve a spot to exchange vows.

 3.)
 Choose vendors who are familiar with the location and can help you pick the best spots to do photos and take pictures at.
 An experienced photographer can recommend the best time to do photos, how to pose and come up with creative shots (even if it’s just the two of you!)